Christoph Düsing, PhD

 About Me

-Originally from a small town of North Rhine-Westphalia, Germany, I received my B.Sc. in Business Information Systems at FHDW Paderborn, Germany and my Master's degree (M.Sc.
+Originally from a small town of North Rhine-Westphalia, Germany, I received my PhD at Bielefeld University, my B.Sc. in Business Information Systems at FHDW Paderborn, Germany, and my Master's degree (M.Sc.
 Business Information Systems, focusing on Data Science) at Paderborn University.
 During that time, I worked at Bertelsmann SE & Co.
 KGaA for four years and joined the Social Computing Group of Paderborn University as Student Assistant.
+Finally, I joined the Semantic Computing Group in October 2021.

 Research Interests